SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 In the context of treating mental disorders like severe depression, a psychoanalyst employs a multifaceted approach:

 In conclusion, psychoanalysis, as pioneered by Freud, utilizes techniques such as dream analysis, exploration of slips of the tongue, and deep interpersonal investigation to help patients gain insight into their unconscious conflicts and psychological struggles.
-Building trust, examining early life experiences, and evaluating current relationships are integral components of this therapeutic approach, ultimately aimed at promoting psychological healing and self-awareness.
+Building trust, examining early life experiences, and evaluating current relationships are integral to this therapeutic approach, ultimately promoting psychological healing and self-awareness.

 THE PSYCHOANALYTIC TECHNIQUE